Grand Heartland River Cruise

 This narrated exploration provides you with a wonderful overview of the city, including downtown St. Louis and the riverfront, Citygarden Sculpture Park, the historic neighborhoods of Soulard and Lafayette Square, Forest Park, and The Cathedral Basilica of St. Louis, a stunning church which rivals the cathedrals in Rome, Italy.

 Relax and let your motorcoach guide show you the highlights of this fascinating city on the bluff.
 Memphis is located on the Mississippi River at the northern end of the Mississippi Delta where the Blues were born.
 Its history is linked to cotton and music.
-Along your exploration, stop at the Lorraine Motel, the location where Dr. Martin Luther King, Jr. was assassinated.
+Along your exploration, stop at the Lorraine Motel, home to the National Civil Rights Museum and the location where Dr. Martin Luther King, Jr. was assassinated.

-Activity Level: Moderate | ADA ACCESSIBLE: Yes
+Activity Level: Low | ADA Accessible: Yes

 Explore the captivating city of Memphis at your leisure with our convenient shuttle, making stops at: